-Depth Excellence Points Approach to Reporting and Evaluation Requirements No approach outlined for meeting reporting and evaluation requirements. and evaluation but lacks detail on processes or tools; individuals responsible are unclear.
-Adequate description of reporting and evaluation requirements, with partial detail on processes, tools, and compliance oversight.
-(5-8 points) Comprehensive and detailed approach, identifying individuals responsible for compliance, clear processes for data collection and reporting, and specific tools/methods used throughout the grant period.
-(9-10 points) /10 Implementation of Quality Standards Process No description of how the ND Afterschool Quality Standards process will be planned or supported. quality standards process; lacks clarity on partner participation or strategies for implementation.
-(1-2 points) the process will be planned and supported, with partial detail on partner participation or implementation strategies.
-Comprehensive description of how the quality standards process will be planned, supported, and implemented, ensuring participation from all necessary partners.
-(4 points) /10 Alignment and mplementation of 21st CCLC No clear connection between goals and objectives; no implementation strategy outlined. alignment with program objectives, and the Responses are somewhat connected to objectives, and an implementation plan is provided but lacks actionable details.
+Criteria Insufficiently Addressed or Criteria Not Met (0) Partially Met Criteria Criteria Met with Limited Depth Criteria Fully Met with Excellence Awarded Points Approach to Reporting and Evaluation Requirements No approach outlined for meeting reporting and evaluation requirements.
+Basic mention of reporting and evaluation but lacks detail on processes or tools; individuals responsible are unclear.
+(1-4 points) Adequate description of reporting and evaluation requirements, with partial detail on processes, tools, and compliance oversight.
+(5-8 points) Comprehensive and detailed approach, identifying individuals responsible for compliance, clear processes for data collection and reporting, and specific tools/methods used throughout the grant period. /10 Implementation of Quality Standards Process No description of how the ND Afterschool Quality Standards process will be planned or supported.
+Limited explanation of the quality standards process; lacks clarity on partner participation or strategies for implementation.
+(1-2 points) Adequate description of how the process will be planned and supported, with partial detail on partner participation or implementation strategies.
+(3 points) Comprehensive description of how the quality standards process will be planned, supported, and implemented, ensuring participation from all necessary partners.
+(4 points) /10 Alignment and Implementation of 21st CCLC Goals (Program Goals and Objectives Template) No clear connection between goals and objectives; no implementation strategy outlined.
+Responses lack strong alignment with program objectives, and the implementation plan is vague or incomplete.
+(1-8 points) Responses are somewhat connected to objectives, and an implementation plan is provided but lacks actionable details.
 (9-15 points) Responses are fully aligned with program objectives, and supported by a comprehensive implementation plan detailing strategies, responsible parties, timeline, and resources for execution.
-(15-20 points) /20
+(15-20 points) /20 Reviewer Comments: TOTAL POINTS /40